pangascoder/Simple-ASPNET-Cookie-Cart/README.md

 ## Why was CookieCartParser created?
 The CookieCartParser class was created for my Web Application Development class.
 One of the features to be integrated in the web application was the **Add to Cart** functionality.
 We were also required to store the data from our cart into an *HTTPCookie*.

 You can store data into your cookie and retrieve it easily using Request.Cookies\["Name of your cookie"\].
 For an Add to Cart functionality, you will need to store the item that was added.
-Cookies are not ideal for large, secured data so it's best to use cookies sparingly and add bits of information on it.
-So instead of storing all the details of the item, simply store the ID of the item, which we can use to access the details of the item.
+Cookies are not ideal for large, secured data so it's best to use cookies sparingly and simply add bits of information in it.
+So instead of storing all the details of the item, we can simply store the ID of the item, which we can then use to access the details of the item.

 Most CookieCart as string implementation I've seen online simply adds the item ID each time.
 So if I have two items with IDs 1 and 2 respectively, and the user clicked item 1 three times then item 2 two times then item 1 again five times, the CookieCart string would look like this: